-I’m a New York–based Art Director and designer with over a decade of experience shaped by storytelling, intention, and a belief in design as a form of care.
-I’ve cultivated a practice that listens deeply—moving fluidly between concept and execution, instinct and precision.
-Each project begins as a question, and I work to shape a response that feels both necessary and new.
+I’m a Los Angeles–based Art Director and Designer with over a decade of experience shaping visual identities and cultural projects across digital, print, and spatial environments.
+My practice moves fluidly between concept and execution, balancing instinct with precision.
+Each project begins with a question, and I listen to shape responses that feel thoughtful, grounded, and new.

-I’m a New York–based Art Director and designer with over a decade of experience shaped by storytelling, intention, and a belief in design as a form of care.
-I’ve cultivated a practice that listens deeply—moving fluidly between concept and execution, instinct and precision.
-Each project begins as a question, and I work to shape a response that feels both necessary and new.
+I’m a Los Angeles–based Art Director and Designer with over a decade of experience shaping visual identities and cultural projects across digital, print, and spatial environments.
+My practice moves fluidly between concept and execution, balancing instinct with precision.
+Each project begins with a question, and I listen to shape responses that feel thoughtful, grounded, and new.

 Overview